UdoUchee/BBQ-Website-Project/readme.md

 ![BBQ Master](/bbq_landing.JPG "BBQ_Master")

-**#imagineFrontEnd**

-Imagine you are a web desginer with at a Software development firm.
-You got a Web desiogn from the UI engineer.
+Imagine you are a web designer at a Software development firm.
+You got a Web design from the UI engineer.

 *TASK*

-The task is to implement the design as accuratly as depicted in the design.
+The task is to implement the design as accurately as depicted in the design.

 ## Tools used